PSquare-Lab/PSquare-Lab.github.io/_pages/people.md

 ---
 ##### <span style="color: #0faddd;; font-weight: bold;"> Before You Read Below: </span>

 I am glad you’re interested enough to reach this part of the website.
-However, before you read further and consider applying to work with us at IIT Roorkee ore remotely, I’d like to offer a gentle warning.
+However, before you read further and consider applying to work with us at IIT Roorkee or remotely, I’d like to offer a gentle warning.

 We are a group of individuals obsessed with research, progress, outcomes, and Vyaktitva Nirman (व्यक्तित्व निर्माण) — the continuous development of one’s character and capabilities.
 Every member of $$\mathcal{P}^2$$ Lab works tirelessly to build a _culture of excellence_ that pushes beyond personal limits. _We politely but firmly refuse to be just another place for collecting degrees or certificates_.
 We ask the most obvious yet overlooked research questions, take on difficult but pertinent problems, acknowledge our current limitations, and work relentlessly to overcome them.
 We follow a simple but strict code of ethics, and _every member_ is held to the same standards of performance and behavior.
 No one works _under anyone_ here — we all work _with_ each other, each carrying different responsibilities within our projects.